awesome-algorand/awesome-algorand/.github/docs/php-algorand-sdk.md

 ---

-# PHP Algorand SDK (algod, kmd and indexer)
+# PHP Algorand SDK 2.0 (algod, algokey, kmd, transactions and indexer)

-A PHP library for interacting with the Algorand network.
+A Pure PHP (no dependencies) library for interacting with the Algorand network.

 All files in this directory will show you about the best pratices that you should do when implementing  **php-algorand-sdk** into your project.

 ## Requirements
-- PHP 7.2 and above.
+- PHP 7.3 and above.
 - Built-in libcurl support.
-- Algorand algod, kmd, indexer
+- Algorand node, algod, kmd, indexer or PureStake

 ## Frameworks Compatibility
 This SDK was developed to support several PHP Frameworks, tested with: